Treating Dog Ear Infection

 A few years earlier, my aging dog Magical-Dawg also developed an ear infection that contained no less than three nasty agents doing the hula deep inside his ear canal.
 Yeast, staph and a huge bucket-load of bacteria called pseudomonas aeruginosa.
 No wonder my poor doggy was in pain!

-Pseudomonas is a nasty bug that easily become antibiotic resistant, and has even been found to live on soap and other antiseptics.
+Pseudomonas is a nasty bug that easily becomes antibiotic resistant, and has even been found to live on soap and other antiseptics.
 Magic’s ear infection was at the tipping point for needing serious intervention (wow, that happened quickly!), so the veterinarian recommended bringing out the “big guns.”
-He prescribed a new ear medication designed to attack both fungal and bacterial infections (POSATEX ™ Otic Suspension) that contains Orbifloxacin, Mometasone, Furoate Monohydrate and Posaconazole.
+He prescribed a new ear medication designed to attack both fungal and bacterial infections (POSATEX ™ Otic Suspension) that contains Orbifloxacin, Mometasone, Furoate Monohydrate, and Posaconazole.
 After the first two days of treatment, Magic already felt better.
 He stopped crying and flinching when his ear was touched.

 The bad thing about pseudomonas infection is that if the ears improve but not all the bacteria is killed, stopping treatment usually means a resurgence of infection—this time, the bacteria is resistant to the treatment.
 The ear medication was given daily for at least two weeks, and at his checkup, that had taken care of Magic’s ear infection.